 Electric vehicle sales constrained by available models, not consumer demand – When models of popular cars are available with electric options, purchase rates are much higher than overall EV adoption rates.
 This suggests that as more EV models are available, sales relative to gasoline cars will rise much faster (EVAdoptionand free report).

-Saudi Arabia commits to 200 GW of solar – The Saudi government has signed memorandum of understanding to install 200 gigawatts of solar by 2030.
+Saudi Arabia commits to 200 GW of solar – The Saudi government has signed a memorandum of understanding to install 200 gigawatts of solar by 2030.
 That’s more than twice the power of all U.S. nuclear power plants put together (Quartz).

 Deeper reading on the news